kunukn/react-collapse/README.md

 #### `onInit` : function

-Similar to onChange but only invoked on DOM mounted.
+Similar to onChange but only invoked on DOM mounted.<br/>
 This is an example that starts collapsed and expands on mount.

 ```jsx